 Install PHP 8.1 and PHP v8.0 with Virtualmin and Nginx

 apt install php8.1-memcache php8.1-imagick php8.1-redis php8.1-bcmath php8.1-intl php8.1-mcrypt php8.1-cgi php8.1-fpm php8.1-mysql php8.1-curl php8.1-gd php8.1-imap php8.1-tidy php8.1-xmlrpc php8.1-xml php8.1-xsl php8.1-mbstring php8.1-zip php8.1-cli php8.1-soap php8.1-gmp php8.1-sqlite3You can run one or more of above commands and have one or more extra PHP versions running on your server.
 If you run all commands above, you’ll have all major versions of PHP available to you on the server.

 Configure Virtualmin to use a Specific PHP Version

 Virtualmin will use latest available version of PHP for new virtual servers.
 Old virtual servers will not be affected by above commands.
 If you need a different version of PHP for existing virtual server, you can go to Virtualmin > Domain Name > Server Configuration > PHP Version and select the PHP version you want from the list.

-And if you want to change default PHP version for new virtual servers to other than the latest version available on the server, you can change it from Virtualmin > System Settings > Server Templates > Default Settings > PHP Options.
-A drop down list of available PHP versions will be shown to you.
+And if you want to change default PHP version for new virtual servers to anything than the latest version available on the server, you can change it from Virtualmin > System Settings > Server Templates > Default Settings > PHP Options.
+A drop-down list of available PHP versions will be shown to you.

 Select the version you want and click save.
 Selected PHP version will be used for all newly created servers.
 Option to change PHP version from virtual server settings will also be available to all newly created servers.